dinobenj/RAC/doc/MemoryCSSource.md

            + 0xC91DC - EDI value is weapon slot it takes up in player inventory?
 It changes what weapon actually loses its reserve ammo
                      - ESI is amount of ammo to remove
            + `mov eax,[ebx+edi*4+000006A4]` is the same as `[Pointer value of player in server.dll + 0x4F615C] + (Weapon inventory slot within player * 4) + 0x6A4`

+Server.dll + CA0B0 is a function that deals with setting the reserve ammo for a weapon when dropping/picking one up

+Server.dll + 275CE0 is a getter for the ammo within a weapon (at least when its on the ground and just picked up)